drewblount/Genetic-Algorithms-with-MM/generalGA/README.md

 -------------

-* Figure out how we want to generalize 'mutate' to genomeTypes other than Boolean.
 * There are some serious unsolved type issues with the reproGenerator code.
 I will try to document the issues well and get you up to speed on that code layout.

+* Figure out how we want to generalize 'mutate' to genomeTypes other than Boolean.
+* Figure out the extent to which the component functions for selection and crossover generalize to different numbers of parents and children.
+  For instance, how would we do 'slice' if reproduction had 3 parents and 2 children.
+Similarly with 'shuffle'
+* I couldn't think of a way to accomplish 'shuffle' without 'sampling without replacement', which is not currently a feature supported by Breeze.
+It seems straightforward to implement, but my only ideas were very inefficient.
+This sounds like the kind of problem for which D. Blount has a good intuition.

 reproGenerator
 --------------